For better or for worse, formal events tend to have pretty strict dress codes, which is why you should learn how to style yourself in appropriately.

-When it comes to fitting men's dress pants, you must take several areas of your lower body into account, including your waist, your thighs, and even your ankles.
+When it comes to fitting mens dress pants, you must take a number of areas of your lower body into account, including your waist, your thighs, and even your ankles.
 A quality pair of pants should cling to your waist, shaping your rear without causing any discomfort.
 If your chosen dress pants are too tight around the waist, they may irritate the surrounding skin or cause a stomach ache, the latter of which you certainly don’t want if you’re attending a dinner party.

 How Dress Pants Should Fit